I had a stapedectomy on January 9, 2008. Here is the story. For background I previously posted:

 - A very rare complication of stapedectomy is temporary weakness of the face.
 This may occur as the result of an abnormality or swelling of the facial nerve.

-Upon arrival in LA I went to the House Clinic for my pre-surgery appointment.
+Upon arrival in Los Angeles, I went to the House Clinic for my pre-surgery appointment.
 There I reviewed the paperwork, had a hearing test and met Dr. Fayad.
 They advised the following post-operative instructions.

 - Do not blow your nose and do not pop your ears by holding your nose.
 If it is necessary to sneeze do so with the mouth open.